luckylinux/migrate-sql-database/README.md

 It can be debated what's the most Pratical approach, either one of these can work:

-a.
-Update you existing `compose.yml` file
+- Update you existing `compose.yml` file
   1. Comment ALL the `homeassistant-server` related lines, to make sure that your original HomeAssistant Container does NOT start to write a handful of Data in the middle of the Database Migration
   2. Add the lines (based on the example of `.env.example`) for the Temporary PostgreSQL Database Container as well as the TimescaleDB Database Container
   3. Bring these Containers up with e.g. `podman-compose up -d`
   4. Set the required Parameters in the `.env` file
   5. Perform the Migration
   6. Let the Migration complete without errors - Try again if errors occur
   7. Uncomment ALL the `homeassistant-server` related lines
   8. Configure the `recorder` Section in HomeAssistant `configuration.yaml` Configuration File
   9. Bring your production HomeAssistant Instance back Up with e.g. `podman-compose up -d`
-b.
-Use the provided `compose.yml` file as part of this Repository
+- Use the provided `compose.yml` file as part of this Repository
   1. Select a Permanent Data Location in `compose.yml` which you will later use once the production HomeAssistant Container will be back up Running
   2. Configure the Required Parameters in `.env` (in particular Container Images and User/Password/Database)
   3. Bring these containers up with `podman-compose up -d`
   4. Perform the Migration
   5. Let the Migration complete without errors - Try again if errors occur
   6. Copy the relevant Parts of this `compose.yml` file into your production HomeAssistant `compose.yml` file
   7. Copy the relevant Parts of this `.env` file into your production HomeAssistant `compose.yml` file (or use Secrets, `.env_file` etc)
   8. Configure the `recorder` Section in HomeAssistant `configuration.yaml` Configuration File
   9. Bring your production HomeAssistant Instance back Up with e.g. `podman-compose up -d`

 # Run the Migration Script
 Run the Migration Script after Ensuring a Clean State.